 Restaurants and cafés on the Grand Canal

 Looking down from the famous Rialto Bridge onto Venice’s largest waterway, you can see numerous terraces with restaurants and cafés.
 Eating or drinking directly on the Grand Canal – “perfect”.
-The ambience, service and quality of the food are perfect.
+The ambiance, service, and quality of the food are perfect.
 Of course, a large part of the bill is for the mostly beautiful weather and the fascinating view of the Grand Canal.
-Not only experienced city travellers know that you can eat cheaper, authentic and delicious food in the maze of narrow streets in the historic old town.
+Not only experienced city travelers know that you can eat cheaper, authentic, and delicious food in the maze of narrow streets in the historic old town.
 If you still don’t want to forego the luxury of a canal view while eating, here are three suggestions, somewhat removed from the tourist centers.

 - Address: S. Marco, 1413/d, 30124 Venezia VE

 ✅ La Porta d’Acqua – After a 200-metre walk from the Rialto Bridge, you can see beautiful tables inside and outside on the waterfront.
 A somewhat ‘touristy’ restaurant with classic dishes of Italian cuisine.
-The food is well cooked, tasty and nicely presented.
-Price / performance ratio is ok, but what counts is of course the view.
+The food is well-cooked, tasty, and nicely presented.
+The price/performance ratio is okay, but what counts is of course the view.